inductiva/inductiva/docs-sources/openfoam/openfoam-mpi-setup/sections/openfoam-foundation.md

 | -------------- | ---------------- | ---------------|---------- |-------------- | -------------------- |
 | c2d-highcpu-16 | 2                | 16             |  16       | 1 min, 53s    | 0.0025               |

-Next, we’ll apply the same approach to a larger, more realistic simulation.
+Next, we’ll apply the same approaches to a larger, more realistic simulation.

 ## Large-Scale Example: Steady-State CFD Simulation of Wind Flow in the Perdigão Region
 To explore how OpenFOAM scales in a more realistic scenario, we ran a steady-state CFD simulation of the [Perdigão region in Portugal](https://journals.ametsoc.org/view/journals/bams/100/5/bams-d-17-0227.1.xml).
 This area is known for its two parallel ridgelines, which create intricate wind flow patterns and have made it a reference location for atmospheric research.